cs1302uga/cs1302-ce21/README.md

 1. Now, increase the number of `ImageLoader` objects to `8`.
 This should be easy if you used a loop.

-1. Tag your commit so that it's easier to checkout at a later point in time:
+1. Commit these changes then tag your commit so that it's easier to checkout at a later point in time:

    ```
    $ git tag tilepane